Runtime Enforcement of Programmable Logic Controllers: Our enforcement mechanism at work

 \section{Our enforcement mechanism at work}

-In this section, we propose an implementation of our enforcement mechanism in which monitors, running on \emph{field-programmable gate arrays} (FPGAs)~\cite{FPGA}, enforce \emph{open source PLCs}~\footnote{Compliant with the IEC 61,131${-}$3 international standard.}~\cite{OpenPLC}, running on Raspberry Pi devices~\cite{RaspberryPI}.
-As FPGAs operate with a frequency of 100 MHz, they introduce a negligible overhead in the whole behaviour of the PLCs which run with a frequency of 1 KHz~\cite{intro_automation}.

-This section has the following structure.
+In this section, we propose an implementation of our enforcement mechanism in which monitors, running on \emph{field-programmable gate arrays} (FPGAs)~\cite{FPGA}, enforce \emph{open source PLCs}~\cite{OpenPLC}, running on Raspberry Pi devices~\cite{RaspberryPI}, and governing a physical plant simulated in \emph{Simulink}~\cite{MATLAB}.
+The section has the following structure.
 In Section~\ref{sec:FPGA}, we argue why FPGAs are good candidates for implementing \emph{secure proxies}.
-In Section~\ref{sec:Swat-impl}, we describe how we implemented the enforcement of non-trivial safety properties on the use case of Section~\ref{sec:case-study}, where the physical plant was simulated in \emph{Simulink}~\cite{MATLAB}.
-Finally, in Section~\ref{sec:attacks}, we test our implementation when the enforced PLCs are injected with five different malware aiming at causing three different physical perturbations: tank overflow, valve damage, and pump damage.
+In Section~\ref{sec:Swat-impl}, we describe how we implemented the { whole enforcement architecture for the use case of Section}~\ref{sec:case-study}.
+In Section~\ref{sec:attacks}, we test our implementation injecting the enforced PLCs with five different malware aiming at causing three different physical perturbations: tank overflow, valve damage, and pump damage. { The attacks have been chosen to cover as much as possible the attacker model of Section~\ref{sec:attacker-model}.
+In particular, they include: a drop of the actuator commands of the valve, an integrity attack on the water-level sensors, a forgery of the actuator commands of the valve, a forgery of the message requests to open/close the valve, and a forgery of the actuator commands of the pumps. {Section~\ref{sec:discussion} discusses the performance of our implementation. } }